What is The Best Reverb Plugin?

 Liquid Sonics Seventh Heaven Reverb

 The only true convolution reverb on this list.
-Drawing inspiration from Bricasti M7, it comes complete with over 10gb of impulses and has all the usual controls you'd expect from a good quality reverb.
+Seventh Heaven professional.
+Drawing inspiration from the original hardware Bricasti M7, it comes complete with over 10gb of impulses and has all the usual controls you'd expect from a good quality reverb.

 It sounds phenomenal and is nearly impossible to get a bad sound out of it.
 Arguably better suited to traditional genres of physical instrumentation if you want the best sounding reverb full stop it'd be silly to pass up trying this one.